cybersage0001/Learning-/Practice-Labs/Bandit-labs/Readme.md

 ## Disclaimer

-These writeups are created for educational purposes only to help understand cybersecurity and Linux concepts.
+These write-ups are created for educational purposes only to help understand cybersecurity and Linux concepts.